rsdoiel/antenna/columns.md

 <li>They suggested I use commands in my cell phone to block unknown numbers. </li>
 </ul>
 <p>I hadn't thought of doing this until today.
 Usually the big companies have all the power.
 They can force you to call them back and wait on hold and then it's not clear they'll even understand or respect the request.
 ChatGPT also suggested the FTC (heh I doubt if it can do much with Trump as president) or the state Attorney General (we still have a government in NY). </p>
-<p>So think about it next time you have trouble with a megamonolith company that's bullying you into submission.
-We seem to have a tool at our disposal that levels the playing field.</p>
+<p>So think about it next time you have trouble with a megamonolithic company that's bullying you.
+We may have a tool at our disposal that levels the playing field.</p>

 <br>